qheilmann/CommandAPI-docs/docs/en/create-commands/registration.md

 void register(String namespace)
 ```

-Registers the command with a custom provided namespace.
+Register the command with a custom-provided namespace.

 ```java
 void register(JavaPlugin plugin)
 ```

-Registers the command with the provided plugin's name.
+Register the command with the provided plugin's name.

 ## Command loading order